 “Every year, the Knights of Columbus both in Missouri and in Illinois raise funds for the developmentally disabled,” said Tootsie Roll Drive Chairman and Knights of Columbus Membership Director Tom Zarlingo.
 “Our local goal was $5,000.
 We had our best year this year.”

-The Knights of Columbus has donated money to the playground project for the last four years, which has totaled $11,576.
-This is the first year the money will go to Phase two of the project.
-The recently completed phase included a huge ramping structure, tree house and musical equipment.
+The Knights of Columbus has donated money to the playground project for the last five years, which has totaled $15,256.
+This is the second year the money will go to Phase two of the project.
+The completed phase included a huge ramping structure, tree house and musical equipment.
 The project took $500,000 to complete through donations and various fundraising efforts.
 The playground officially opened Oct.
-6.
+6, 2021.

-Phase one is not the end of the project as the next portion is already in progress, but still in the planning phase.
+Phase one is not the end of the project as the next portion is already in progress, but still in the planning stages.
 The next step will include swings and other features.
 A site plan can be viewed at the park now.
 The project is awaiting approval of a recently submitted grant proposal.

 “It was approved at our membership meeting to give some of the funds this year to the Lucas and Friends Backyard Adventures Playground at the Robert J. Miget Memorial Park,” Zarlingo said.
 “The Knights of Columbus saw the playground.”